!!Under construction to be completed with animations end December 2020.

 iLEAD complements other methodologies for governance and organisational change and can be followed up by advanced leadership and communication skills.
 Including the PALS-based -based GOAL methodology (governance and organisational action learning, forthcoming 2021) adapting the same tools for collective visioning and decision-making within organisations for improve equity and communication at all levels

-Six tools and facilitation process are introduced over 2 weeks with experienced community champions.
+Six tools and facilitation process are introduced with experienced community champions.
 Existing community leaders and development staff are trained in parallel to learn listening, support and documentation skills.
-The programme can be adapted to the schedules of champions, leaders and staff as resifential/non-residential with half or full days.
+The programme can be adapted to the schedules of champions, leaders and staff as residential/non-residential with half or full days.

-The methodology assumes that the lead facilitator is experienced and fully familiar with the generic PALS facilitation principles and techniques See: Fun with a Serious Purpose: PALS facilitation principles.
+The methodology assumes that the lead facilitator is experienced and fully familiar with the generic PALS and GALSatScale diagrams, facilitation principles and techniques See: Fun with a Serious Purpose: PALS facilitation principles.

 Mobile versions and animations of each tool together with suggestions for participatory facilitation and documentation are given for each tool through clicking on the links below.
 Peer sharing is mostly done informally based on the mobile versions and animations of the tools.
 Screen versions of the tools are also available for use in workshops.
 Print versions for each tool can also be downloaded.